Pulgasari/cosmonaut/packages/parser/readme.md

 This document lays out the construction plan for the CosmonautParser we gonna build at this location: `cosmonaut/packages/parser/classes/Parser.js`

 So for this task the only relevant main directory of the repo is: `cosmonaut/packages/parser/`.
-Please make sure you have the up to date files by loading them

-Or maybe better: Just reload the whole repo from `pulgasari/cosmonaut` or `https://github.com/pulgasari/cosmonaut`

 ---

-General Notes about the internal construction of the CosmonautParser.
+## General Notes about the internal construction of the CosmonautParser

 1. The modular blocks for the base parsing mechanics are provided by `cosmonaut/packages/parser/blocks`.
 These are pure and kinda its "own thing" but used here.